-Accuracy: The Contractor shall submit Encounter data accurately in the required file formats with all data elements completed.
-Encounter File transmissions that exceed a five percent (5%) threshold error rate (total Claims/documents in error equal to or exceeding five percent (5%) of Claims/documents records submitted) will be subject to penalties as set forth in Appendix A "Remedies for Violation, Breach, or Non-Performance of Contract."
+The Contractor's weekly electronic Encounter data submission is to include all adjudicated (paid and denied) Claims, corrected Claims and adjusted Claims processed by the Contractor.
+Contractor shall submit all Claims within thirty (30) Days of adjudication.
+Encounter File transmissions that exceed a five percent (5%) threshold error rate (total Claims/documents in error equal to or exceed five percent (5%) of Claims/documents records submitted) will be subject to penalties as provided in the Contract.
 Encounter File transmissions with a threshold error rate not exceeding five percent (5%) will be accepted and processed by the Department.
 Only those Erred Encounters will be returned to the Contractor for correction and resubmission.
 Denied Claims submitted for Encounter processing will not be held to normal edit requirements and rejections of denied Claims will not count towards the minimum five percent (5%) rejection.